Package your software

 - subnet: 10.20.20.0/24

-A few items to note in the above example:
+A few items to note in this example:

 - Some of the container images are coming from your internal container registry, and others (the MySQL dependency) are coming from a public Docker Hub repository.
 We support either option.

 - Two of the services have requested external volume mounts.
 Data stored in these directories will be mapped out of the container filesystem, and will outlive the container’s own lifetime.
-The volume declarations are referring to the empty directories created in the configuration directory (see above).
-Since we are going to use the configuration directory as our working directory, these relative paths will resolve correctly.
+The volume declarations refer to empty directories created in the configuration directory (see above).
+Since we’re going to use the configuration directory as our working directory, these relative paths will resolve correctly.

-- The example explicitly defines a network and allocates static IPs to each of the services running on that network; both of these choices are optional.
+- The example explicitly defines a network and allocates static IPs to each of the services running on that network; both of these are necessary for Antithesis to work.

 - In addition to network address, the services in the above example can reach each other by hostname.
 Our container orchestration will automatically generate suitable DNS entries from the names of each of the services, and inject them into the environment of every other service.